scummvm/scummvm/backends/platform/atari/readme.txt

 better quality synthesis, otherwise the lowest quality will be used (applies for MAME OPL only).

-On the TT, in 95% of cases it makes sense to enable music only if you have a native MIDI synthesizer (like mt32-pi: https://github.com/dwhinham/mt32-pi);
+On the TT, in 95% of cases it makes sense to use ScummVM only if you own a native MIDI synthesizer (like mt32-pi: https://github.com/dwhinham/mt32-pi).
-STFA is usually slow to mix samples, too => mute it (see below) or don't install STFA (same effect).
+MIDI emulation is out of question and STFA is usually slow to mix samples, too => stick with games with MIDI sounds or at least don't install/enable STFA.

 CD music slows everything down
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~